-Your child will feel nothing and will be aware of nothing during the operation because they will have a general anaesthetic and will be asleep.
+Your child will not feel or be aware of anything during the operation because they will have a general anaesthetic and will be asleep.

 After the operation, an anaesthetist or another doctor will arrange medicines to help with any pain.
-The anaesthetist is the doctor who gives the anaesthetic and whose main concern is to ensure the safety and comfort of your child before, during and after surgery.
+The anaesthetist is the doctor who gives the anaesthetic.
+Their role is to keep your child safe and comfortable before, during and after surgery.

 What happens before surgery?

-The anaesthetist will meet with your child and family before the surgery, to discuss all aspects of the anaesthetic including risks and benefits.
+The anaesthetist will meet with your child and family before the surgery, to discuss all aspects of the anaesthetic, including risks and benefits.
 They will explain how they will give the anaesthetic and answer any questions you may have.
 They will also ask for written consent to give the anaesthetic to your child.

 Your child will need to have an empty stomach if they are having an operation under a general anaesthetic.
 This is to reduce the risk of stomach contents getting into your child's lungs while they are unconscious.
 The anaesthetist and your child's nurse will give you instructions about fasting from food and drink.
-For your child's safety, the instructions must be followed exactly.
+For your child's safety, it is important to follow the instructions exactly.